Explore the latest articles about Shemewé Collective.

 The Meaning Behind She and He in Shemewé

-Shemewé (pronounced Shem-a-way) is a social theory born out of long term observation, reflection, and contemplation between individuality and collective identity.
-It explores each aspect as an entity, and in relationship with its opposite, 'she', and 'he', 'me' and 'we'.
+Shemewé (pronounced Shem-a-way) is a social theory that emerged through observing, reflecting on and contemplating individuality and collective identity.
+It explores each aspect as an entity, and in relationship with the other, 'She,' and 'He', 'Me', and 'We'.

 © Shemewé Collective